 Our Engineering Academy recruited and trained hundreds of new engineers during 2003.

-In the home did you know ...?
+In the home did you know...?

-- > British Gas is the biggest supplier of both residential gas and electricity in Britain. - > We have 7,160 qualified engineers and 844 contractors who completed around 7.2 million jobs during the year. - > One in four homes in Britain with gas central heating has a ServiceCare contract with British Gas. - > Almost 130,000 customers have signed up to online e-bills since the launch of paperless billing in May 2003.
+- > British Gas Is the biggest supplier of both residential gas and electricity in Britain. - > We have 7,160 qualified engineers and 844 contractors who completed around 7.2 million jobs during the year. - > One in four homes in Britain with gas central heating has a ServiceCare contract with British Gas. - > Almost 130,000 customers have signed up to online e-bills since the launch of paperless billing in May 2003.

-British Gas residential Adverse external factors mask strong underlying fundamentals energy industry in Britain with the impacts of warm weather unusually coupled with rises in commodity costs, British Gas increased its turnover by 2.4% to £6.2 billion (2002: £6.0 billion).
+British Gas residential Adverse external factors mask strong underlying fundamentals

+In a challenging year for the retail energy industry in Britain with the impacts of warm weather unusually coupled with rises in commodity costs, British Gas increased its turnover by 2.4% to £6.2 billion (2002: £6.0 billion).
 This was due to an increase in our electricity market share, higher energy pricing and continued growth in our home services business.